andystanton/moomin/README.md

 make test
 ```

-The test output can be found in ```build/Testing/Temporary/LastTest.log```.
+The test output can be found in ```build/Testing/Temporary/LastTest.log```

-The application can then be run using
+Once built, the application can be run using

 ```
 bin/moomin